Ghana: University lecturers' strike cripples study | DW | 09.02.2022

 The lecturers' union said the government had refused to implement a pay policy that pegs their basic salary and market premium at $2,084 (€1,824).
 A market premium payment is a salary bonus for a specific group of workers whose posts have been identified as "hard to fill."

-This payment prevents workers like university lecturers from abandoning their jobs for other sectors or even traveling abroad to teach elsewhere.
+This payment aims to prevent workers like university lecturers from abandoning their jobs for other sectors or even traveling abroad to teach elsewhere.

-UTAG's leadership said that since December 2021, when their members migrated to Ghana's Single Spine Salary Structure (SSSS), their basic premiums have decreased to $997.
+UTAG's leadership said that since December 2021, when its members migrated to Ghana's Single Spine Salary Structure (SSSS), their basic premiums have decreased to $997.

 "Our salaries have eroded.
 From 2013, we had an interim market premium of 114% of our basic (salary), which gave us a cedi equivalent of $2,084.
 But, as we speak now, that value has eroded to 52%," Tonsuglo said.
 "Right now, what a lecturer takes [home] is just a cedi equivalent of $900."

-Besides an increase in their salaries, the lecturers are also demanding more book and research allowances.
+Besides an increase in their salaries, the lecturers are also demanding a raise in book and research allowances.

 The ongoing strike could soon cross the 31-day mark, requiring managers to shut down their universities.
 But so far, there isn't any sign of a resolution.